Dearborn Discovery Core (General Education)

-Only exact transfer equivalencies of courses approved by the Dearborn Discovery Core Subcommittee may be used to fulfil Dearborn Discovery Core requirements.
+Only exact transfer equivalencies of courses approved by the Dearborn Discovery Core Subcommittee may be used to fulfill Dearborn Discovery Core requirements.

 Students who were last enrolled between Fall 2015 and Summer 2017 and have no more than four courses or twelve credit hours to take in order to graduate have the option of returning under their college’s old general education program or the Dearborn Discovery Core.
 Students who choose to return under their college’s old general education program may only take advantage of this readmittance policy one time, and they must successfully complete the remaining courses.
 All other readmitted students and all transfer students entering the University of Michigan-Dearborn will come under the Dearborn Discovery Core requirements.

-Students may petition for an exemption to the Readmit Policy if they satisfy at least one of the criteria components:
+Students may petition for an exemption to the Readmit Policy if they satisfy only one of the criteria components:

 In addition, students must submit a rationale that provides a well-stated and reasoned explanation to the Dearborn Discovery Core Subcommittee for why it should approve an exemption to the policy.

 Courses taken with the pass/fail option by students will be accepted for credit within the Dearborn Discovery Core program.
 The default limit of pass/fail courses shall be 4.

 A student can satisfy a Dearborn Discovery Core category with a passing grade of D- in a Dearborn Discovery Core course.
 A student still must have an overall minimum grade point average of 2.00 in their block of Dearborn Discovery Core courses.

 Students transferring in a quarter-hour credit course may satisfy a specific Dearborn Discovery Core requirement.
 Students transferring in quarter-hour credit courses must still meet a minimum of 30 credits of Dearborn Discovery Core requirements.